diefenbach/django-lfs/docs/user/getting_started.rst

 ===============

 This document explains the first steps after the shop has been installed.
-For installation please refer to :doc:`installation`.
+For installation please refer to :doc:`/introduction/installation`.

 Enter basic information
 -----------------------

 At first you should go to the shop's preferences and enter basic information.
 For that please